Intercepting Exfiltration with Threat Insight (2814)

 Task 3 Solution: Changing Threat Insight Data Exfiltration Rule Actions

-In this task, we will change the action for both data exfiltration rules to Block—No redirect.
-This will stop the exfiltration attempts from completing.
+In this task, we will change the action for both data exfiltration rules to Block-No redirect.
+This should stop the exfiltration attempts from completing.

 1. Log in to your lab’s jump-desktop.